-I'm the first to say the more the merrier but when it comes to weddings, there are some definite positives in opting for a smaller guest list and in today's environment that's even more true.
+I'm the first to say the more the merrier but when it comes to weddings, there are some definite positives in opting for a smaller guest list and in today's economy that's even more true.
 Here are some things to think about when you are trying to determine the size of your wedding:

 1. First and foremost there's the obvious costs savings of having a smaller wedding.
 The bigger the wedding the more money you need or the further you have to stretch your budget unless you are lucky with unlimited funds.